 Selecting a licensee

 - If creation of a new business startup has been chosen as the optimal commercialization path, U-M Tech Transfer business development specialists will work as business formation consultants to assist the founders in planning, forming, and funding the startup.
-If an appropriate and interested existing company, or companies, are selected as a potential licensee, U-M Tech Transfer licensing specialists work with those potential licensees to develop the appropriate financial and diligence terms in an eventual license agreement to fully commercialize the technology.
+If an appropriate and interested existing company, or companies, are selected as a potential licensee, U-M Tech Transfer licensing managers work with those potential licensees to develop the appropriate financial and diligence terms in an eventual license agreement to fully commercialize the technology.

 - A license agreement is a contract between U-M and a third party in which U-M’s rights to a technology are licensed, without relinquishing ownership, for financial and other benefits.
 A license agreement is used with both a new startup business or with an established company.
 An option agreement is sometimes used to enable a third party to evaluate the technology for a limited time (usually 6 months to a year) prior to making a decision about licensing.

 - The licensee continues the advancement of the technology and makes other business investments to develop the product or service.
 This step may entail further development, sponsored research at U-M, consulting agreements with the inventors, regulatory approvals, sales and marketing support, training, and other activities.

 - Revenues received by U-M from licenses are distributed to schools, colleges, departments, units, central administration, and inventors to fund additional research and education and to encourage further participation in the tech transfer process.

 This is simply the term that U-M Tech Transfer uses to refer to the stage in which we work with inventors prior to the time that they file a formal disclosure Report.